dylan-source/pump_algo/README.md

 # IMPORTANT: fix amount_out estimation calculation

-# Next steps:
-- Use get_transaction call (already called in confirm_tx function) to determine tokens spent and received
-- Cache buy results and store trade results in CSV

 # To-do list:
 - Change startup sell to raydium
 - Consider adding additional priority fee values to get_recent_prioritization_fees and in the lists for escalating trades (currently stops at 75th percentile)